 All the Rules of the Masters in Social Sciences distributed by the Director of the IC3JM apply to this course.
 This applies to attendance and punctuality.
-More than two non-justifiable absences will imply failing the course.
-Moreover, a delay of longer than 10 minutes counts as missing a session.
+Having more than two non-justifiable absences will imply failing the course.
+Absences are only justifiable under conditions of a doctor's appointment or a serious family emergency.
+A delay of longer than 15 minutes counts as missing a session.